suzannejmatthews/aosk/chapter2.md

 URLs with abstract numbers and symbols often give insight that the site may not be the most reliable or safe.
 Also inspect the domain name, if it says something to good to be true, it probably is, like "freemoney.com".
-If you ever question whether or not a website is safe, there are sites like <a href=http://www.urlvoid.com/</a> which check the reputation of websites and report back fradulent and malicious websites.
+If you ever question whether or not a website is safe, there are sites like <a>http://www.urlvoid.com/</a> which check the reputation of websites and report back fradulent and malicious websites.
 Malicious websites have the capabilities to infect your computer, so be careful.<sup>2</sup>.